wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/04-plugin-api-hooks.md

 If you are developing a block theme, you should not have to worry about implementing these template tags.

 The blocks that implement the functionality described in this lesson already support the relevant hooks.

-Using these template tags is only necessary if you are developing a classic theme.
+Using these template tags is only necessary if you are developing a classic theme, or custom functionality outside of the core blocks.

 ## Template tags

 Most hooks are executed internally by WordPress, so your theme does not need special tags for them to work.

 However, a few hooks need to be supported in specific theme templates.

 These hooks are fired by specific template tags:

 wp_head() fires the wp_head action, which is used by plugins to add code to the <head> section of your theme.